 For manufacturers and engineers working with products made through PVC injection molding(especially wire and cable compounds, flexible films, and consumer goods) choosing the right plasticizer is critical to achieving optimal product performance, durability, and compliance with industry standards.
 With a wide range of plasticizer types available, each with unique strengths (e.g., cold resistance, flame retardancy, high-temperature stability) and limitations, navigating options can be complex.

-This technical guide is built on industry standards, practical application data, and material science principles to address this challenge.
+As a leading injection molding company in China, we complied this technical guide which is built on industry standards, practical application data, and material science principles to address the challenge.
 It covers 7 major categories of PVC-compatible plasticizers, detailing their chemical characteristics, key performance metrics, representative products, and structure-property relationships.
 Additionally, it provides actionable selection criteria tailored to high-demand scenarios like wire insulation and heat-resistant applications, ensuring you can make informed decisions aligned with your product goals.

 1.1 Overview